Architecture

 Boli operates a Canton validator (through Tenzro) so we can transact on the network from day one, but we are not a registry operator and we are not a Super Validator.
 The settlement record is produced by the federation.
 We participate as a settlement app the way an asset manager or a transfer agent would.

-What we ship on top of Canton is the operating layer: the three Daml asset patterns (Tradeable, Registry-mirror, Credential), the compliance-pack catalog and engine, the TDIP identity bridge with MPC wallets across Canton, EVM, and Solana, and the agent runtime that authenticates AP2 mandates and x402 metered calls.
+What we ship is the tokenization and interop layer: the three Daml asset patterns (Tradeable, Registry-mirror, Credential), the compliance-pack catalog and engine, burn-and-mint projection under one global reserve cap, the TDIP identity bridge with MPC wallets across Canton, EVM, and Solana, and the agent runtime that authenticates AP2 mandates and x402 metered calls.

 Customers carry every regulated function — issuance, custody, venue operation, registry authority.
-Boli is the operating layer underneath those functions, not a counterparty in them.
+Boli is the layer those functions build on, not a counterparty in them, and never an issuer itself.

 Where to go next.